Vihaan004/Map-My-Major/README.md

 3. The "vercel" directory contains the foundational app with the backend as the primary development focus.
 4. To start the app :
    - start the backend server by making vercel/backend the CD and run 'node src/index.js'.
-   - start the frontend by making vercel/frontend as the CD and run 'npm start'.
+   - In another terminal window, start the frontend by making vercel/frontend as the CD and run 'npm start'.
    - App should pop up in your browser, if not, go to "http://localhost:3000/auth".